 He was also widely known and admired in the arts world.
 A prodigious artist, his works can be found in museums and private collections around the world.
 Stroud Shihan was a distinguished educator of fine arts at many museums and schools of higher education as well as at lesser-known but special institutions such as the Charles River Creative Arts Camp in Dover MA.
 He was also one of the founders of the New School in Taos, NM.

-A memorial training is scheduled for Saturday September 12 2015 at the New England Aikikai from 2 pm-6 pm.
+A memorial training was held on Saturday September 12 2015 at the New England Aikikai from 2 pm-6 pm.

-For more information about the club, feel free to contact Mitchell L. Hansberry.
+For more information about the club, feel free to contact Mitch L. Hansberry.